1931 East Sydney by-election

 A by-election was held for the Australian House of Representatives seat of East Sydney on 7 March 1931.
 This was triggered by the death of Labor MP John West.

 The by-election was won by Labor candidate Eddie Ward, who was associated with New South Wales Premier Jack Lang's wing of the party.

 This was the last by-election contested by the Nationalist Party as it would be replaced by the United Australia Party later that year.

+Candidate selection

+Businessman and Sydney alderman Lionel Courtenay won Nationalist preselection for the by-election in February 1931, defeating fourteen other candidates including barrister Norman Cowper, former MLA's James Morrish and Thomas Morrow, former Australian cricket captain Monty Noble, and aviator Keith Smith.